tianderturpijn/Azure-Security-Center/Labs/03 - Policy and Compliance/README.md

 ﻿# 03 - Policy and Compliance
 ##### Estimated lab time:
 ***Note**:*<br>
-*Make sure before continuing with this lab that the VM's that you have deployed in the previous labs are showing as "Monitored by Azure Security Center".
+*Make sure before continuing with this lab that the VM's that you have deployed earlier are showing as "Monitored by Azure Security Center".
 You can find this setting under **Security Center>Compute & Apps***

 This lab covers ASC Policy and Regulatory Compliance and guides you through some preview features.<br>